HapticX/happyx/README.md

 - Support `SPA` on `JS` backend and `SSG` on other backends.
 - Building HTML with `buildHtml` macro.
 - Routing `SPA`/`SSG` with `routes` marco.
+- Powerful path params for routing.
 - Logging with `-d:debug`.
 - CLI tool for `creating`, `serving` and `building` your projects.

+## Why not Jester? 🤔
+Jester doesn't provides some features that provides Happyx.

 # Get Started 👨‍🔬